weaversa/cryptol-course/labs/Overview/Overview.md

 These security property tests are performed as part of a continuous integration pipeline using the [Travis Continuous Integration Service](https://travis-ci.com/).
 Whenever changes are made -- no matter how small -- to the C implementations, Cryptol and SAW evaluations are automatically run to ensure that no security properties of the system have been disrupted by the proposed updates.

-A thorough description of the research, design decisions, and application of Cryptol to evaluating cryptographic implementations in Amazon's s2n system can be found in the paper [Continuous Formal Verificationof Amazon s2n](https://link.springer.com/chapter/10.1007/978-3-319-96142-2_26).
+A thorough description of the research, design decisions, and application of Cryptol to evaluating cryptographic implementations in Amazon's s2n system can be found in the paper [Continuous Formal Verification of Amazon s2n](https://link.springer.com/chapter/10.1007/978-3-319-96142-2_26).
 This paper was selected by NSA's Science of Security group for honorable mention in the [7th Annual Best Scientific Cybersecurity Paper Competition](https://cps-vo.org/group/sos/papercompetition/pastcompetitions).

 You can review the code for yourself on [Amazon's s2n Github Repository](https://github.com/awslabs/s2n).
 The code relevant to the specification and evaluation of the HMAC routines can be found in the `tests/saw/` directory.